Environmental Procedural Rights at Risk? Inadequate Financial Contributions Threaten to Undermine the Aarhus Convention

 Recognizing the Right to a Healthy Environment at the Council of Europe: Why it matters

 By Corina Heri, Postdoctoral Researcher at University of Zurich, Linnéa Nordlander, Assistant Professor at University of Copenhagen, and Annalisa Savaresi, Professor at University of Stirling and Associate Professor, University of Eastern Finland.
-First published… Read More »Recognizing the Right to a Healthy Environment at the Council of Europe: Why it matters
+First published in the GNHRE blog on 5 January 2024.
+Established in 1949, the Council of Europe (CoE) is the world’s oldest human rights system.
+It now […]

 The way forward for gender-responsive climate adaptation in International Climate Law

 By Raihanatul Jannat, PhD Candidate.
-First published in the FMI’s Climate Bulletin: Research Letters on 21 February 2023 Due to existing multi-dimensional social injustices, some gender groups experience climate change… Read More »The way forward for gender-responsive climate adaptation in International Climate Law
+First published in the FMI’s Climate Bulletin: Research Letters on 21 February 2023 Due to existing multi-dimensional social injustices, some gender groups experience climate change more unduly than others.
+It is therefore necessary that international climate law is intersectional and gender-responsive.
+Currently, on one hand, legal provisions developed under the […]

 Historic inquiry holds the Carbon Majors accountable for the impacts of climate change in the Philippines